 The answers to these questions lie in collective organising and action across feminist and other justice-oriented movements.
 They require knowledge exchange, debate, strategising, and joyful celebration of our strength, resilience, and gains.
 We see powerful examples of this already happening around the world – women’s and environmental rights groups in Nigeria joining to fight against the privatisation of water, hospital cleaners in Malaysia calling for the protection of workers’ rights amid a pandemic, and the English Collective of Prostitutes supporting a global campaign for care income (to name a few).
 This is why IWRAW Asia Pacific is delighted to host this year’s Global South Women’s Forum on Sustainable Development (GSWF 2020) as an online space for learning, strategising and celebrating feminst visions for economic justice.
 We are inviting proposals from diverse feminists and social justice activists, organisers, artists, and practitioners from across the Global South to lead and develop sessions.
 We are particularly interested in hearing from people representing marginalised groups or advocating for underrepresented issues.

-For more information on submission guidelines and funding opportunities, please see our submission form [Word document].
+For more information on submission guidelines and funding opportunities, please see our submission form [Word document], available in English, Arabic or Spanish.
 Proposals must be submitted to firstname.lastname@example.org (with a copy to email@example.com) using this form.
-The form is only available in English.
-If you have concerns about submitting your responses in English, please contact us at the email addresses above to discuss whether we can accommodate responses in a different language.
+If you have concerns about submitting your responses in the languages provided, please contact us at the email addresses above to discuss whether we can accommodate responses in a different language.
 The deadline for submission is 12 November 2020.

 In previous years, the Global South Women’s Forum was held in Cambodia, Jordan, Malaysia and Rwanda.
 For more information we invite you to browse the resources that emerged from these events.